 Parameter Description of data Source EF {elec} CO 2 emissions factor of the electricity [Grid electricity] consumed [tCO 2 /MWh] Ministry of Natural Resources and Environment (MONRE), When project waste management facility Vietnamese DNA for CDM consumes only grid electricity or captive unless otherwise instructed by electricity, the project participant applies the the Joint Committee.
 CO 2 emission factor respectively.
-When project waste management facility may [Captive electricity] consume both grid electricity and captive CDM approved small scale electricity, the project participant applies the methodology AMS-I.A CO 2 emission factor with lower value.
-[CO 2 emission factor] For grid electricity: The most recent value available from the source stated in this table at the time of validation For captive electricity: 0.8 [tCO 2 /MWh] The most recent value available from CDM
+When project waste management facility may [Captive electricity] consume both grid electricity and captive For the option a) electricity, the project participant applies the Specification of the captive CO 2 emission factor with higherlower value. power generation system provided by the manufacturer [CO 2 emission factor] (η{elec,CG} [%]).
+For grid electricity: The most recent value CO 2 emission factor of the available from the source stated in this table at fossil fuel type used in the the time of validation captive power generation